Thank you for reading and reviewing! I hope you enjoy this chapter.

 Katara glared at him and took a step back.

 Sure, she was Aang's girlfriend and all, but he was not fooled into thinking that that relationship would work.
-He saw that it was a one-sided attraction two years ago and still was now when he came across them a few days ago.
-The only thing he needed to do was convince her to go with him, that she was meant for him, and then he would show her what true attraction was as well as what a real man was really like.
+He saw that it was a one-sided attraction, from when they first met during the war, two years ago when he ran into them in that village, and still was now when he came across them a few days ago.
+The only thing he needed to do was convince her to go with him, make her realize that she was meant for him, and then he would show her what true attraction was as well as what a real man was really like.

 Licking his lips, Jet smoothly followed her and sauntered confidently until he was by her side.